American Tower Is Priced For Perfection

 AMT's direct peer, Crown Castle (CCI), was a few years late to the REIT game as the company opted to delay the change until it had exhausted all of its net loss carryovers (an accounting adjustment that allows companies to use past operating losses to offset current tax obligations).

-CCI began operating as a REIT on January 1, 2015 and the company owns, operates and manages approximately 40,100 towers and 27,500 route miles of fiber primarily supporting small cell networks in the United States.
-See my recent article on CCI HERE.
+CCI began operating as a REIT on January 1, 2015, and the company owns, operates and manages approximately 40,100 towers and 27,500 route miles of fiber primarily supporting small cell networks in the United States.
+See my recent article on CCI here.

 AMT has a market cap of around $57 billion and CCI has a market cap of around $36 billion; combined, these two REITs are larger than Simon Property (SPG) and all of the Infrastructure REITs (note: LMRK is not a REIT).

-CCI invests solely in the US (40,151 towers) and AMT invests globally with over147,000 communications sites leased to wireless service providers, broadcasters and other communication service providers.
+CCI invests solely in the US (40,151 towers) and AMT invests globally with over 147,000 communications sites leased to wireless service providers, broadcasters and other communication service providers.
 The portfolio includes over 40,000 properties in the US and more than 107,000 sites in international markets.
-Approximately 99% of the total revenue for the Q-17 was generated from leasing these properties to tenants.
+Approximately 99% of the total revenue for Q-17 was generated from leasing these properties to tenants.

-Internationally AMT invests in Advanced Wireless Markets (Germany and France), Evolving Wireless Markets (Argentina, Mexico, Brazil, South Africa, Chile, and Colombia) and Developing Wireless Markets (Peru, India, Ghana, Uganda, Costa Rica , and Nigeria).
+Internationally, AMT invests in Advanced Wireless Markets (Germany and France), Evolving Wireless Markets (Argentina, Mexico, Brazil, South Africa, Chile, and Colombia) and Developing Wireless Markets (Peru, India, Ghana, Uganda, Costa Rica and Nigeria).
 AMT’s International Exposure provides access to significantly less mature wireless markets.

 Lower cost smartphone availability is increasing.
 Emerging markets consumers can now get 70% of a high-end smartphone for 30% of the cost.
 Increasing availability of cheaper smartphones in Emerging Markets should fuel increased Mobile Data Use.

-In late 2015 AMT acquired a 51% interest (for INR ~76 Billion) in Viom (based in India) and in December 2016 AMT announced in was acquiring FPS Towers in France.
+In late 2015 AMT acquired a 51% interest (for INR ~76 Billion) in Viom (based in India) and in December 2016 AMT announced it was acquiring FPS Towers in France.

 Just a few days ago AMT said it was buying phone towers from Mexico's Axtel (OTC:AXTLY) - part of Alfa (OTCPK:ALFFF) for $56M.
 AMT's MATC Digital unit will take over 142 towers in the deal, and Axtel will rent them back for 15 years.

-Note: Update: Landmark Infrastructure May Soon Get The Shelf Space It Deserves.